OGGM/oggm/docs/assets.rst

 Assets & downloads
 ==================

-This page lists some datasets that are either generated or use by OGGM and that can be useful to others.
+This page lists some datasets that are either generated or used by OGGM and that can be useful to others.